carlomariaolmi/portfolio/README.md

 My name is Carlo.
 I am a Data Scientist based out of Berlin, Germany.
-My industry experience includes Rocket Internet, Deloitte, Foodora, Delivery Hero, and consulting.
+My industry experience includes **Rocket Internet**, **Deloitte**, **Foodora**, **Delivery Hero**, and consulting.
 What excites me most about Data Science is leveraging machine learning and big data tech to build deployable, data-driven products that bring tangible value to people's lives.

 Below are some personal projects that I've worked on in the past.
 More to come soon!
 ## Data Science Portfolio